 Package in lots

-If you have items that came together as a set, consider keeping them that way.
+If you have items that came together as a set in cardboard shipping tubes, consider keeping them that way.
 It can come across as greedy if you split something that everyone knows was originally a set.
 You can also create lots of like items such as a lot of math manipulatives.
 By grouping items together, you give prospective buyers the deal that they are looking for.

 Clean items up